Genital Herpes – Diagnosis, Symptoms, and Treatment

 What is Herpes Simplex Virus?

-Herpes simplex virus type 1 (HSV 1) tends to cause oral herpes whereas herpes simplex virus type 2 (HSV 2) is closely associated with genital herpes – however, either of these viruses can cause oral or genital infection.
+Herpes simplex virus type 1 (HSV 1) tends to cause oral herpes.
+In contrast, herpes simplex virus type 2 (HSV 2) is closely associated with genital herpes – however, either of these viruses can cause oral or genital infection.
 HSV1 infection is highly prevalent – a large portion of infected individuals are asymptomatic carriers.
 These viruses are spread via oral or genital contact.

 Open lesions do not need to necessarily be present as there may be asymptomatic viral shedding.
 Lesions that are crusted over are less likely to be contagious.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
+Due to this condition’s importance, patients must understand its causes, symptoms, and treatment.

 What Causes Herpes Simplex Virus Infection?